 What to do after your hike in Zeeland?

 Would you like to see some more of Zeeland province?
 The best place to stay is Middelburg, the capital of Zeeland.
 Middelburg is the public transport hub for Zeeland, specifically for the peninsula of Walcheren/Zuid Beveland.
 Besides it is a pretty and historical city with loads of monuments and some interesting museums.

 If you’d like to spend some days on the beach, try to find inspiration on the Zeeland Tourist Information website.
-I’ve only seen the beaches of Zoutelande and Domburg.
+I’ve only seen the beaches of Zoutelande, Domburg and Breezand.
 They were nice, but I can’t compare them to others.